html

 Generating a HTML fragment

-It’s also possible to generate just a fragment of a (X)HTML document by using a list of compound terms or a compound term for an element other then html.
+It’s also possible to generate just a fragment of a (X)HTML document by using a list of compound terms or a compound term for an element other than html.
 For example:

 | ?- current_output(Stream),